Vitamin B6 (Pyridoxine) – Higher Levels Reduce PMS Symptoms

 While Not Lower Levels Do Not

-Comment: A study of 630 women showed that while 40 mg of Vitamin B6 produced no significant benefit, 100 mg to 150 mg reduced PMS symptoms in about 66% of the women, while 160 mg to 200 mg of Vitamin B6 reduced PMS symptoms in about 79% of the women.
-There was a dose-dependent benefit, with 200 mg producing an optimal benefit.
-All nutrients exhibit dose-dependent effects.
-Vitamin B6 as 200 mg is also the No Observed Adverse Effect Level for Vitamin B6, so it is safe, in general.
+Comment: A study of 630 women showed that while 40 mg of Vitamin B6 reduced PMS in 24% of the women, the effect did not reach "statistical significance," 100 mg to 150 mg reduced PMS symptoms in 66% of the women, while 160 mg to 200 mg of Vitamin B6 reduced PMS symptoms in 79% of the women.
+There was a dose-dependent benefit, with 200 mg producing the most benefit.
+All nutrients exhibit dose-dependent effects, where there is a threshold dose in which optimal effects begin to appear, and an optimal dosage range above it.
+The National Academy of Sciences' No Observed Adverse Effect Level (NOAEL) for Vitamin B6 is 200 mg per day, so this dose is also known to be safe for adults, in general.

 Vitamin B6 Dose